Moreholidays September Rabbit Day

 About International Rabbit Day

-Date When Celebrated: International Rabbit Day is observed on the Fourth Saturday in September
+When is International Rabbit Day?
+This holiday is observed on the Fourth Saturday in September

 Rabbits are found all over the world.
 International Rabbit Day seeks to protect rabbits as both pets and in the wild.
-Not everyone loves them.
+Yet, not everyone loves them.
 While kids and even adults love their little bunny pets, farmers, gardeners, and even many homeowners see them as pests that eat their hard-earned crops and flowers.
-And, in many countries, they are a source of food.
+And, in many countries, they are a source of food to some people, too.

 Did you know?
 Worldwide, rabbits are the third most popular pet, behind dogs and cats.